teawaterwire/web4th/README.md

 leveraging their work at the protocol level but also at the application level: existing cross platform clients can be used to interact with users (support account)

-_for convenience a Matrix homeserver is deployed at matrix.teawaterwire.dev but you can deploy your own relatively easily following this helpful [tutorial](https://pcarion.com/posts/matrix-dendrite-install/)_
+_for convenience a Matrix homeserver is deployed at matrix.teawaterwire.dev but you can deploy your own relatively easily following this helpful [tutorial](https://pcarion.com/posts/matrix-dendrite-install/) (and passing the `--really-enable-open-registration` flag)_

 ### ClojureScript